Luna-Tensorflow/Luna-Tensorflow/Tutorial/README.md

     helper [] n
 ```

-The training and testing labels are one hot encoded.
-It's simply list of length `labelsCount`, filled with 0, with 1 on index corresponding to presented object.
+The training and testing labels are one-hot encoded.
+That encoding is simply a list of length `labelsCount`, filled with zeroes and one `1` on the index corresponding to the presented object.

 ```
 def oneHot label: